milosponj/rekreatistika/README.md

 # Rekreatistika
 A .NET Core MVC project that's designed to log results and scorers of sport games.
+It uses

-It uses .NET Core's built-in Dependency Injection, logging with Entity Framework Core and Identity using PostgreSQL
+- .NET Core's built-in Dependency Injection
+- Entity Framework Core
+- ASP.NET Identity using PostgreSQL

 The project was developed with code-first approach, using standard migrations.

 For easier setup SQLite is currently used but that can be changed by uncommenting